A Cohesive Kitchen Remodel in a Small Space

 No matter how large or small a space, we take on the challenge and bring the client exactly what they want.
 In this article, we want to walk you through a recent kitchen remodel for a client who wanted all the functionality and feel of modern design, while maintaining the “old-time feel” of a cabin near the water.

-The space was very small, so we worked with the client to take advantage of what space was available .
-To start, we opened up the kitchen, making room for a peninsula countertop and larger dinning area.
+The space was very small, so we worked with the client to take advantage of what space was available.
+To start, we opened up the kitchen, making room for a peninsula countertop and a larger dining area.
 In order to add to the kitchen space, we took a few feet from the neighboring bedroom that was already too large and rarely used.
 Since the kitchen received almost all of the traffic and was used infinitely more often than the bedroom, pushing the wall from the kitchen into the bedroom made perfect sense.
 Nobody has ever complained about having too much space in their kitchen!

 Let’s take a look at some of these design elements more closely and why they worked so well in the space.

 White countertops also show less dirt and dust compared to darker countertops.
 This specific slab also makes cleanup a breeze!
 Often times, with tile countertops or granite, it is tough to remove all the grime – the grooves in the tile hold grim and the granite makes it harder to see what needs to be cleaned.
-This white countertop allows you more easily ensure its cleanliness.
+This white countertop allows you more easily to ensure its cleanliness.

 Perhaps our favorite part of the remodel was the backsplash!
 The splash was made of new colored tiles.
 While you can’t appreciate the true effect in pictures, this backsplash has a sparkle and shimmer to it, bringing an unexpected “flare” to the kitchen.
-With vintage cabinets and modern appliances, the backsplash added humor and luxury to the space.
+With vintage cabinets and modern appliances, the backsplash added humor and luxury to space.

 The tiles act as a complementary border between the dark navy blue cabinets and the bright white countertop.
 You will notices hints of blue, grey, and white that compliment the other colors in the kitchen.
 If you look harder, you may notice some green colors within the splash.
-By having no green in other parts of the kitchen, the backsplash still come off as its own design piece.
+By having no green in other parts of the kitchen, the backsplash still comes off as its own design piece.

-Everyone who saw this kitchen made a point to comment on how much they loved the back splash.
+Everyone who saw this kitchen made a point to comment on how much they loved the backsplash.